 - Can import contacts and emails

-- Sometimes requires personal information for verification of new accounts
+- May require personal information for verification of new accounts

 Note: To understand the difference between E2E and zero-access encryption, check out this excellent explanation.